 However, sets created using batch set presets, do not appear in the user interface.
 You can view these sets in three different ways.
 (These methods are available even if you created the image sets in the user interface).

 Open the properties of an asset.
 Properties indicate what sets the selected asset is referenced or a member of.
-To see the entire set, tap the set name.
+To see the entire set, select the set name.

 From a member image of any set.
 Select the Sets menu to display the sets that the asset is a member of.